 Kissimmee, which may or may not mean “where the mulberries grow,” as named by some lost-to-time Native American tribe, represents something entirely different to classic car enthusiasts: the annual Mecum Kissimmee auction, located in this suburb southwest of Orlando, Florida.

 Mecum CEO Dave Magers took a walk around the auction grounds on Tuesday, January 3, the day before the 12-day auction opened.
-“As I always do, I said to myself at 2 o’clock yesterday afternoon: ‘We’re not going to make it.
+“As I always do, I said to myself at 2 o’clock yesterday afternoon, ‘We’re not going to make it.
 We’re not going to be ready to go.’
 I went back to the hotel, came back this morning—and everything’s perfect.”

-Magers added, “we’re almost 50 percent bigger this year than last, with the opening of the new lot,” where a lake used to be.
+Magers added, “We’re almost 50 percent bigger this year than last, with the opening of the new lot,” where a lake used to be.
 The lake was moved and filled in to accommodate this auction, and now 1100 more cars can park where the lake was.
 There’s more than a million square feet under cover in buildings and tents, and at least that much land packed bumper-to-bumper with classic cars.

 Most are classic cars, anyway.
 Some are just used, while some aren’t even cars at all.
 On the event’s 2023 opening day, the first time it started on a Wednesday, there was a lovely black 1957 Chevrolet Bel Air, a 1933 Ford hot rod replica, a BMW X5 SUV, and a six-wheel Jeep Gladiator.
 The auction ended after dark with a Polaris Scrambler (gavel price $8800), a quarter-midget race car ($3300), and a John Deere Gator ($14,700).
 “Those things are hard to find,” the auctioneer said helpfully.

 Like any huge auction, you never know what’s going to turn up.
-This year, much of the publicity was for a well-worn Lockheed jet that Elvis Presely owned for a year.
+This year, much of the publicity was for a well-worn Lockheed jet that Elvis Presley had owned for a year.
 It was still sitting at a New Mexico airport, neglected for decades and missing all four engines and most of the avionics, but the obligatory red velvet upholstery remained mostly intact.
 It went for “just” $260,000, despite the unexpected appearance of Priscilla Presley.
-No vehicle too large or too small to auction off, and that runs from private jets to pedal cars.
+No vehicle is too large or too small to auction off, and that runs from private jets to pedal cars.
 It’s all part of the spectacle.

 And it’s a spectacle that has us wondering, how exactly did this Kissimmee thing get so big?
 So, we asked some of the people who know.